AnyChart/docs.anychart.com/PERT_Chart/Terminology.md

 ## Critical Activity

-Critical activity is an activity that has total float equal to zero.
-An activity with zero float is not necessarily on the critical path since its path may not be the longest.
+Critical activity is an activity that has slack equal to zero.
+An activity with zero slack is not necessarily on the critical path since its path may not be the longest.

 Find more about activities and their types in the [milestones section in AnyChart PERT](Pert_Chart#milestones) and about critical path in the [critical path section in AnyChart PERT](Pert_Chart#critical_path).

 ## Optimistic Time

-Optimistic time is the minimum possible time required to accomplish an activity (o) or a path (O), assuming everything proceeds better than is normally expected.
+Optimistic time is the minimum possible time required to accomplish an activity or a path, assuming everything proceeds better than is normally expected.

 See [how to set the optimistic time AnyChart PERT Charts](Data#time_estimates).

 ## Pessimistic Time

-Pessimistic time is the maximum possible time required to accomplish an activity (p) or a path (P), assuming everything goes wrong (but excluding major catastrophes).
+Pessimistic time is the maximum possible time required to accomplish an activity or a path, assuming everything goes wrong (but excluding major catastrophes).

 See [how to set the pessimistic time AnyChart PERT Charts](Data#time_estimates).

 ## Most Likely Time

-Most likely time is the best estimate of the time required to accomplish an activity (m) or a path (M), assuming everything proceeds as normal.
+Most likely time is the best estimate of the time required to accomplish an activity or a path, assuming everything proceeds as normal.

 See [how to set the most likely time AnyChart PERT Charts](Data#time_estimates).